CytoidCommunity/Cytoid-wiki/zh/charting/storyboard.md

 - **fov**: only takes effect if `perspective` is `true`.
 Controls the field of view of the perspective camera (basically equivalent to `size`, but for the perspective camera).
 Larger the field of view, smaller the scene.
 Default `53.2`.
     - Hint: to create the pulsing effect, increase this value from `53.2` to `59.2` (or any number larger than `53.2`), then decrease to `53.2` again.
     - `53.2` is a magic number that ensures even in perspective mode, the note size is approximately the same as in orthographic mode.
 - **x**: x-coordinate of the camera.
 A greater value shifts the whole scene to left, vice versa.
-A length of `1` is equivalent to half the screen width.
+A length of `1` 等同于 half the screen width.
 Default `0`.
 Default coordinate system cameraX.
 - **y**: y-coordinate of the camera.
 A greater value shifts the whole scene to bottom, vice versa.
-A length of `1` is equivalent to half the screen height.
+A length of `1` 等同于 half the screen height.
 Default `0`.
 Default coordinate system cameraY.
 - 🌟 **z**: z-coordinate of the camera.
 A greater value moves the camera closer to the notes, vice versa.
 Default `-10`.
 Default coordinate system depth.
 - **rot_x**, **rot_y**, **rot_z**: rotations of the camera.
 Default `0`.
     - Hint: if you rotate along the x or y axis, part of the scene may not be able to be seen; you have to adjust the coordinates of the camera accordingly.
 If change `rot_x`, move `y`; if change `rot_y`, move `x`.